Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 Leave Food and Water

 The bird may have entered your garage in search of food and water.
 What’s one way to get it to leave?
-Giving it what it came for!
+Giving the bird what it came for!
 Here’s how:

 1. Leave one of the garage doors open.
 Close the other exits.